 As per ASME, Tolerance is the total amount a specific dimension is permitted to vary.
 For example, If a dimension represented as 25± 0.5 .
-It upper and lower tolerance is 0.5 mm.
+It’s upper and lower tolerance are 0.5 mm.

-Tolerance stack-up analysis is used to ensure parts assembly is acceptable even in worst conditions.
+Tolerance stack-up analysis is used to ensure parts assembly is acceptable even in the worst conditions.

 Why tolerance is Required?

 Production of closely mating parts, without tolerances is economically unfeasible.
-It results in increased rejection rate.
-As a result, overall product cost will increase.
-Therefore, tolerance ensure low rejection rate and smooth product assembly.
+It results in increased rejection rate and manufacturing cost. cost will increase.
+Therefore, tolerance ensure:

 Type of Tolerances